lukas681/Measure-Detector-UI/README.md

 # Running in Productive Mode

-Currently, the productive mode is conigured to use a local mysql instance.
-Observe the corresponing line in the application.yml:
+Currently, the productive mode is configured to use a local mysql instance, but you can safely also use a local h2 database.
+Observe the corresponding line in the application.yml:

       liquibase:
          contexts: prod